VvBooMvV/Projects/HR_Diagram_NASA/Read_me.txt

 to run and test the program:

-open HR_Diagram.jar
+1. open HR_Diagram.jar
-hit [Upload Data] Button
+2. hit [Upload Data] Button
-find the "stardata.txt" file in the data folder of project hit [ok] watch the program populate
+3. find the "stardata.txt" file in the [data] folder of project.
+		(a hyperlinkk of the source is in the program)
+4. hit [ok] and watch the program populate with data.

-feel free to select any amount of stars.
+feel free to select any amount of stars on table on the right.

 (future possible changes)  store information into a database, and compare the v-magnitude and v-apparent and toggle both to see a comparison